 The Council collectively responsible for the governance of the Council and the full Council is responsible for agreeing the Constitution, policy framework and budget.
 Manages risk in making operational and governance decisions together with proposing and implementing the policy framework, budget and key strategies.
 The Cabinet receives regular monitoring reports on revenue and capital expenditure and performance.
-Audit Committee receipt of audit reports and this Statement, and keeps an overview of arrangements for risk management.
+Audit and Governance • Committee approves the annual audit plan, monitors the internal control environment through receipt of audit reports and this Statement, and keeps an overview of arrangements for risk management.
 It also approves this Statement and the Statement of Accounts.
 External Audit Internal Audit The Southern Internal Audit Partnership provide the Council with an internal audit service which includes the Council's entire control environment.
 The Head of the Southern Internal Audit Partnership takes account of the Council's assurance and monitoring mechanisms, including risk management arrangements, for achieving the Council's objectives.
 The Internal Audit Plan is based on the Corporate Risk Register and identifies Internal Audit's contribution to the review of the effectiveness of the control environment.
-The process includes reports to the Audit Committee on progress of audits.
+The process includes reports to the Audit and Governance Committee on progress of audits.
 Regular summaries are also produced of the outcome of each audit, together with reviews of whether agreed recommendations have been implemented.
 Internal Audit provides an annual opinion on the internal control environment and issues that should be included in this Statement.
-There is a requirement for internal audit to undertake an annual self assessment and independent external assessment every five year.
+There is a requirement for internal audit to undertake an annual self assessment and independent external assessment every five years.
 Any areas of non-conformance must be reported as part of their annual report and opinion.
 In the light of feedback we have concluded that internal audit is an effective part of the Council's governance arrangements.

-7. Significant Governance Issues
+7 Significant Governance Issues

-- 7.1 The Council faces a number of issues and areas of significant change that will require consideration and action as appropriate over the coming years and these are: - Asset Management ensuring that the Council maintains the assets within its portfolio in accordance with the Asset Management Plan. - Contract Management ensuring that the Council has robust contract management procedures and maintains a comprehensive contract register. - Project Governance and Reporting ensuring that the Council follows a robust set of processes, procedures and responsibilities that define the establishment, management and control of projects and programmes.
+- 7.1 The Council faces a number of issues and areas of significant change that will require consideration and action as appropriate over the coming years and these are: - Partnership Working ensuring that an adequate and effective control framework to facilitate partnership working and that governance and control arrangements for individual partnerships are appropriate. - Project Governance and Reporting ensuring that the Council follows a robust set of processes, procedures and responsibilities that define the establishment, management and control of projects and programmes. - Contract Management ensuring that the Council follows its contract management procedures as laid out in the updated Constitution and maintains a comprehensive contract register.

-Annual Governance Statement 2017/18 - Action Plan
+Annual Governance Statement 2018/19 - Action Plan